derekmerck/PERSEUS/README.md

 ### General Setup

-[Anaconda]() simplifies cross-platform installation of the Python binary library dependencies required for the client systems.
-Pip can be used for any pure-Python packages.
+[Anaconda](http://www.anaconda.org) simplifies cross-platform installation of the Python binary library dependencies required for the client systems.
+Pip can be used to install any pure-Python packages and for PERSEUS itself.

 ### Client Setup